jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_federate.md

 ---
 title: Federate Diagnostic Server
 summary: "The Spotlight Client is connected to a federated system if more than one Spotlight Diagnostic Server is listed on this screen.
-For more information on a federated system, see Deployment of federated Spotlight Diagnostic Server."
+Use this dialog to manage the Spotlight Diagnostic Server in the federation."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfgds_federate.html
 id: 1011